-CHE 283 Introduction to Research Methods in Chemistry (1-3) (DD).
+CHE 283 Introduction to Research Methods in Chemistry (1-3) F, Sp, Su.
 Introduction to basic research in chemistry.
 Individual and team projects involving methods for solving chemistry-related research problems.
-Prerequisite: Freshman standing, high school chemistry, departmental approval required.
+Enrollment is limited to students with Freshman or Sophomore status.
+May be repeated for credit.
+Prerequisite: High school chemistry, departmental approval required.